nautechsystems/nautilus_trader/docs/2_user_guide/2_backtest_example.md

 Next we will load this raw data into the data catalog.
 The data catalog is a central store for Nautilus data, persisted in the [Parquet](https://parquet.apache.org) file format.

 We have chosen parquet as the storage format for the following reasons:
-- It performs much better than CSV/JSON/HDF5/etc in terms of compression (storage size) and read performance.
+- It performs much better than CSV/JSON/HDF5/etc in terms of compression (storage size) and read performance
-- It does not require any separate running components (for example a database).
+- It does not require any separate running components (for example a database)
-- It is quick and simple for someone to get up and running with.
+- It is quick and simple for someone to get up and running with
 <!-- #endregion -->

 ## Loading data into the catalog

 We can load data from various sources into the data catalog using helper methods in the `nautilus_trader.persistence.external.readers` module.
 The module contains methods for reading various data formats (csv, json, txt), minimising the amount of code required to get data loaded correctly into the data catalog.

-The Forex data from `histdata` is stored in csv/text format, with fields `timestamp, bid_price, ask_price`.
+The FX data from `histdata` is stored in csv/text format, with fields `timestamp, bid_price, ask_price`.
 To load the data into the catalog, we simply write a function that converts each row into a Nautilus object (in this case, a `QuoteTick`).
 For this example, we will use the `TextReader` helper, which allows reading and applying a parsing function line by line.

 Then, we simply instantiate a data catalog (passing in a directory where to store the data, by default we will just use the current directory) and pass our parsing function wrapping in the Reader class to `process_files`.
-We also need to know about which instrument this data is for; in this example, we will simply use one of the Nautilus test helpers to create a Forex instrument.
+We also need to know about which instrument this data is for; in this example, we will simply use one of the Nautilus test helpers to create a FX instrument.

 It should only take a couple of minutes to load the data (depending on how many months).